Breadleaf/tcp-vm/shared/ofstp/README.md

 .
 ```

-## Statefull packets
+## Stateful packets

-Statefull packets will contain all four registers in order
+Stateful packets will contain all four registers in order
 (`R0`, `R1`, `SP`, `PC`) followed by the entire memory of the virtual machine.
 The actual information from the packet is up to the receiver to derive.
 An
 example would be checking the upper 5 bits of `Mem(79)` to see if the process